Policy Fellows Community

 Apply to be on the Policy Fellows Alumni Board

-Thank you for your interest in the Policy Fellows Alumni Board!
-The application for the 2022-2023 alumni board is now closed.
-The next application will open in June 2023.
+Thank you for your interest in serving on the Policy Fellows Alumni Board.
+The application for the 2024-2026 term will open in June 2024.
+Please read the information below to learn more about serving on the board.

 We are seeking board members who are committed to the Policy Fellows program and who will prioritize attending board meetings, fundraising for program scholarships, recruiting for new cohorts, and planning and attending events.